 There were tales of the wives of some of the workmen sported new jewelry after the find.
 The Cape was restored and now forms one of the treasures of the British Museum.

 Large-scale human activity on the Great Orme began around 4,000 years ago during the Bronze Age with the opening of several copper mines.
 The copper ore was initially mined using stones and bone tools.

 The Great Orme Mines site was opened to the public.
-The visitor centre contains a selection of mining tools and bronze axes along with displays about life and death in the Bronze Age, mining and ancient metallurgy.
+The visitor center contains a selection of mining tools and bronze axes along with displays about life and death in the Bronze Age, mining, and ancient metallurgy.
 Also accessible is the 3,500-year-old Great Cavern.

-Explore Britain, Europe and Prehistory Collection at the British Museum
+Britain, Europe, and Prehistory Collection – British Museum

 - Ain Sakhri Lovers

 - Holy Thorn Reliquary

 Mold Gold Cape

 Treasures of the Museum: The Mold Gold Cape

 “No more things should be presumed to exist than are absolutely necessary.”